NatePolizogo/polizogo/index.md

 # Welcome to My Website

-Hi, I'm **Thanassis Polizogopoulos**, an [Electrical & Computer Engineer] passionate about [your interests or skills].
+Hi, I'm **Thanassis Polizogopoulos**, an Electrical & Computer Engineer passionate about Computer Science.
 Welcome to my personal space on the web!

 ![Your Image](path/to/your-image.jpg)

 ## About Me
-I'm an [Electrical & Computer Engineer] with a focus on [AI & Control Systems].
+I'm an Electrical & Computer Engineer with a focus on AI & Control Systems.
 I have experience in:
-- Skill 1
+- Machine Learning
-- Skill 2
+- Computer Vision
-- Skill 3
+- Software Engineering

-In my free time, I love exploring [your interests/hobbies].
+In my free time, I love exploring music/games.
 Feel free to reach out to me for collaborations or just to chat.

 ## Work Experience
 Here's a summary of my professional background:

-### [Job Title 1] - [Company Name]
+### Senior Machine Learning Engineer - Irida Labs
-*From [Start Date] to [End Date]*
+*Period 01/08/2024 - Present*
 - **Responsibilities**: Briefly describe your main duties or achievements here.
 - **Technologies/Skills Used**: List relevant technologies, tools, or methodologies you used.